mtiller/ModelicaBook/text/source/behavior/functions/func_annos.rst

       dz := // some expression involving x, y, dx and dy end df;

+.. todo:: the outputs of functions are called output arguments?

-Note that the first arguments to the derivative function, ``df`` in this case, are the same as for the original function, ``f``.
+Note that the first arguments to the derivative function, ``df``, in this case, are the same as for the original function, ``f``.
 Those arguments are then followed by the differential versions of the input arguments to the original function.
 Finally, the ``output``